 Building a "Direct" Art Business -- The way artists currently selling $100k/yr are doing it

-The most successful independent artists and photographers today won’t be found in magazines or high-end galleries...
+Most of the successful artists and photographers today won’t be found in magazines or high-end galleries...

 Makiko Harris, Art Storefronts member since 2020